jonathanmorgan/context_text/README.md

 - restart your shell so these settings take effect.

-- use virtualenvwrapper to create a virtualenv for sourcenet:
+- use virtualenvwrapper to create a virtualenv for context_text:

         # for system python:
-        mkvirtualenv sourcenet --no-site-packages
+        mkvirtualenv context_text --no-site-packages

-        # if your system python is python 2, and you want to use python 3 (sourcenet supports both, and I am working in 3 now, so it will be more reliabily un-buggy):
+        # if your system python is python 2, and you want to use python 3 (context_text supports both, and I am working in 3 now, so it will be more reliabily un-buggy):
-        mkvirtualenv sourcenet --no-site-packages -p /usr/bin/python3
+        mkvirtualenv context_text --no-site-packages -p /usr/bin/python3

 - activate the virtualenv

-        workon sourcenet
+        workon context_text

 - now you are in a virtual python environment independent of the system's.
 If you do this, in the examples below, you don't need to use `sudo` when you use pip, etc.